-ROTATION

-To reverse the direction of rotation, disconnect and lockout power and interchange any two of the three AC power leads for three phase motors.
+ROTATION To reverse the direction of rotation, disconnect and lockout power and interchange any two of the three AC power leads for three phase motors.
 For two-phase four wire, disconnect and lockout power and interchange the AC line leads on any one phase.
-For two phase three wire, disconnect and lockout power and interchange the AC line and lockout the phase in the phase three wire, disconnect and lockout the phase in the phase three wire.
+For two phase three wire, disconnect and lockout one phase for two phase three wire, disconnect and lockout leads